mranv/Colonial-Pipeline-Cybersecurity-Case-Study/README.md

 Remember: Strong cybersecurity is everyone's responsibility, and a collective commitment to security is the key to a resilient and secure digital future.

-[Add any additional instructions or notes specific to your organization if needed.]